eagle840/katacoda-labs/sql/step3.md

 In this step we'll be using docker-compose.

+Lets make sure we' re in the root folder

+`cd /root`{{execute}}

 first create a folder to hold your composer files:

 `mkdir compose1 && cd compose1`{{execute}}